theClubhouse-Augusta/southern-dev/readme.md

 npm install
 ```

-To run SASS Gulp task, simply do `npm run start`
+To run project, simply do `npm run start`